moonshine/spree-product-variants-by-option/README.markdown

 called display_variants_by_option which is available in the product edit form.
 The "name" of the option type that you want to group by is specified in this field.
-For example if you defined an option type called "TT_Color" to hold the color variants of your product then you can set the display_variants_by_option to this value and the extension will group all variants for the selected product by the option type values.
+For example if you defined an option type called "TT_Color" to hold the color variants of your product then you can set the display_variants_by_option to this value and the extension will group all variants for the selected product by the "TT_Color" option type values.

 If no value is specified in this field then the default Spree behaviour will be used.

 ### Variant images & short description

-A new short_description field has been added the the variants table that will be displayed as the description for each variant.
+A new short_description field has been added to the variants table that will be displayed as the description for each variant.

 ** Please note that the extension will use the images and short description from the first variant found